samrandria/CV/README.md

 # Some additional talks

-In addition to talks strictly about my research topic, I also occasionally talks about broader issues in science in internal seminars.
+In addition to talks strictly about my research topic, I also occasionally talks about broader issues in science during internal seminars.
 Here are some examples :

 * "ChatGPT and Large Langage Models in scientific writing - Before using Generative AI in your next manuscript" - E22/E27 Winter School 2024